Founding Father and Father of the Bill of Rights

 “That all power is vested in, and consequently derived from, the people…”

 As a young man, George Mason gained much of his education in law through hours spent in his uncle’s library, which had over 1500 books.

-Mason spent most of his live in Gunston Hall, the home he and his wife had built in 1755.
+Mason spent most of his life in Gunston Hall, the home he and his wife had built in 1755.